kafkaacademy/auth0-spa-login/README.md

 # auth0-spa-login

-An extremely lightweight login button/anchor, to login using www.auth0.com
+An extremely lightweight login html button  or html anchor, to login using www.auth0.com

 The look and feel can be customized with css.

-The texts login and logout can be changed in your language.
+The texts login and logout can be changed.

 auth0-login is framework neutral, and can be used with React, Vue or Angular, or used with vanilla javascript.